hh117/ORCADS/src/python/frontend_chat/README.md

 ### `static/js`

-* `chat.js`: has socket that listen to the messages sent from `chat_interface.py` and prints the speech bubbles in the chat window.
+* `chat.js`: has socket that listens to the messages sent from `chat_interface.py` and prints the speech bubbles in the chat window.
 * `text-input-event.js`: listens to the key strokes and once enter is pressed sends the text contained in the box to `chat_interface.py`.

 NOTE: the current version will answer with an image contained in the `img` folder to anything that is written in the text box.